mapsforge_flutter 3.0.1 copy "mapsforge_flutter: ^3.0.1" to clipboard

 Voilà you are done.

-In order to change the position in the map programmatically call the viewModel with the new position
+In order to change the position in the map programmatically call the viewModel with the new position:

 viewModel.setMapViewPosition(48.0901926 , 16.308939);

-Similar methods exists for zooming.
+Similar methods exists for zooming and rotation.

 License #